What I do

 The main thing I do is write about Italian food.

-"Sauces and Shapes: Pasta the Italian Way," coauthored with Oretta Zanini De Vita, will be coming in the fall from W. W. Norton.
+"Sauces and Shapes: Pasta the Italian Way," coauthored with Oretta Zanini De Vita, was published in 2013 by W. W. Norton.
 I translated Oretta's "Encyclopedia of Pasta" (James Beard award) and "Popes, Peasants, and Shepherds: Recipes and Lore from Rome and Lazio," both University of California Press.

 When I'm not writing or translating, I'm probably editing or cooking, the latter often with visiting Americans whom I instruct in doing it all as the Romans do.
 Editing for me covers a lot of ground, but nowadays it is likely to mean editorial coordination or project management, often, for my sins, for the University of Rome's Center for Logistics Research.
 That is not so far-fetched: it's logistics that gets the fruit from the tree to our kitchen before it goes bad, so there is often a food component in what I do for them.